-The College confers the Associate in Arts and Sciences Degree upon students who have completed all general and specific requirements for graduation.
-Each degree candidate must earn the last 15 hours as a resident student in the District colleges or accrue 45 hours in residence.
+The College confers the Associate in Arts and Sciences Degree upon students who have completed all general and specific requirements for Students must have a minimum of 60 graduation.
+Each degree candidate must earn the last 15 hours as a resident student in the District colleges or accrue 45 hours in

 The degree must be awarded by the college which offers the program in which the student majored.
 If two or more schools offer the program, the student is granted the degree where the majority of the hours were taken.
 Correspondence work must be approved by the Registrar for graduation credit.
-No more than one-fourth of the work required for any degree or certificate may be taken by correspondence.
+No more than onefourth of the work required for any degree or certificate may be taken by correspondence.